HeliosRider/sql-challenge/EmployeeSQL/README.md

 TASK:

-For this project, the task is to design the tables to hold the data from the CSV files, import the CSV files into a SQL database, and provide an analysis of the data.
+For this project, the task is to design the tables that will hold the data from the CSV files, import the CSV files into a SQL database, and provide an analysis of the data.

 OBJECTIVES: